You don’t need “take care of myself” to be just another guilt-inducing item on your checklist.

 - Continue to deeply care for those in your life while freeing yourself from fear of letting them down

 - Release the gnawing guilt that you are never enough

 Even as an adorable and overly conscientious 8-year-old, I would often find myself guiding friends, mentoring peers, and helping people get along (as adorable and overly conscientious 8-year-olds tend to do).
-At Brandeis University, I created an interdisciplinary course of study for myself in Theatre for Social Change and ran a three-month workshop addressing interpersonal conflict.
+Years later, at Brandeis University, I created an interdisciplinary course of study for myself in Theatre for Social Change and ran a three-month workshop addressing interpersonal conflict.

 Following graduation and a challenging 10 months in Jerusalem, I was ready for life beyond “keeping it together” and began feverishly working on my health, spirituality, and professional life.
 I continued my pursuit of social change with an 8-month fellowship in social justice and identity, and trained as a facilitator in Theatre of the Oppressed.